Skip to main content

 Integration examples

-Engine-Builder-LLM deployments are OpenAI compatible, enabling use of the standard OpenAI SDK.
+Engine-Builder-LLM deployments are OpenAI compatible.
+Point base_url to your model’s production endpoint and use the standard OpenAI SDK:

 import os